 Step 1: To start recovering photos, you need to download and run the program on your computer, then choose the recovery mode of "Recover Data from iOS devices".

-Step 3.
-After the process, the data files that you select will be display in category and in detail.
+Step 3: After the process, the data files that you select will be display in category and in details.
 You can preview them to find out the lost photos, then tap on "Recover" to save them on your computer.

 If you are not in the situation as above and contacted Apple support for help, they will ask whether you have synced your iPhone with iTunes or iCloud once in a while.
 Actually, there is a great opportunity to restore with iTunes/iCloud backup.
 Some users also complain that they don't manually back up their device with iTunes/iCloud, don't worry, iCloud will automatically back up when this iPhone is plugged in, locked, and connected to Wifi.